AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

         )
         return -reduce(p_log_p, "b a -> b", "sum", b=self.batch, a=self.nb_action)
 ```
-The idea is to show you in the following code blocks how to use the action mask.
+The idea of the following code blocks is to show you how to use the action mask.
 First, we create dummy logits and also dummy masks with the same shape.
 ```python
 logits_or_qvalues = torch.randn((2, 3)) # batch size, nb action